msimonin/enos-kubernetes/README.rst

 Behind the scenes this project uses:

 * Kubespray (https://github.com/kubernetes-sigs/kubespray): It uses decent
-  defaults values but this should be reasonnable customizable (through roles and vars in the configuration file)
+  default values but this should be reasonnably customizable (through roles and vars in the configuration file)

 * EnOSlib (https://gitlab.inria.fr/discovery/enoslib) for the framework part.